devedse/DeveMazeGenerator/README.md

 # DeveMazeGenerator
 =================

-My maze generator written in C#, highly optimized to generate huge mazes (128.000x128.000 for example)
+My maze generator written in C#, highly optimized to generate huge mazes (128.000x128.000 for example), find the shortest path and then save it all to an image.

 ## Current functionality:
 * Generate mazes